Malagasy language: Western Malagasy

-However, these last changes started in Borneo before the Malagasy arrived in Madagascar.

 Writing system

 The language has a written literature going back presumably to the 15th century.
 When the French established Fort-Dauphin in the 17th century, they found an Arabico-Malagasy script in use, known as Sorabe ("large writings").
-This Arabic Ajami script was mainly used for astrological and magical texts.
+This Arabic-derived Sorabe alphabet was mainly used for astrological and magical texts.
 The oldest known manuscript in that script is a short Malagasy-Dutch vocabulary from the early 17th century, which was first published in 1908 by Gabriel Ferrand though the script must have been introduced into the southeast area of Madagascar in the 15th century.

 The first bilingual renderings of religious texts are those by Étienne de Flacourt, who also published the first dictionary of the language.
 Radama I, the first literate representative of the Merina monarchy, though extensively versed in the Arabico-Malagasy tradition, opted in 1823 for a Latin system derived by David Jones and invited the Protestant London Missionary Society to establish schools and churches.
 The first book to be printed in Malagasy using Latin characters was the Bible, which was translated into Malagasy in 1835 by British Protestant missionaries working in the highlands area of Madagascar.